Escape from Tarkov: Combat

 Escape from Tarkovs gameplay has been compared to military simulation games such as the ArmA series.

 The game features over a hundred firearms, from pistols to machine guns and grenade launchers, each with different statistics such as recoil, weight, and ergonomics.
 Firearms can be found on maps, scavenged from dead enemies, bought from traders or the player to player flea market, or built by assembling their constituent components, such as the dust cover, grip, stock and barrel, each component affecting the weapon's statistics.
 Damage dealt is dependent on ammunition and type instead of the weapon, with each round having different statistics for damage, armor penetration, etc. The game features complex ballistics, such as ricochets, bullet drop, and bullet penetration.

 Beside weapons, players can protect themselves with various equipment such as bulletproof vests or combat helmets.
 Character inventories are grid-based, with the size and shape dependent on the equipment (such as chest rigs, backpacks, etc.).
 Characters' carrying capacities are also limited by weight, which affects movement speed and stamina drain.
 Scavenging items can be time-consuming and risky, as each item is revealed individually instead of all at once, and characters cannot move while searching.

 Players have fine control over their character's movement speed and crouch height.
 Nearly every action generates distinct noises that can be heard by other players.
-The game tracks individual rounds in each magazine, but doesn't provide this exact information to player beyond estimations such as empty, half-full, full, etc. There is no in-game map that tells players exactly where they are.
+The game tracks individual rounds in each magazine, but does not provide this exact information to player beyond estimations such as empty, half-full, full, etc. There is no in-game map that tells players exactly where they are.
 They need to navigate the levels using their knowledge of in-game landmarks and points of interest.

 Each of the character's major body parts has a separate health bar that can be depleted.
 Each "destroyed" body part incurs significant penalties.
-For example, a destroyed arm hinders aiming, reloading and searching; a destroyed stomach causes characters to constantly cough and wheeze, making them unable to hear enemies while alerting enemies to their position.
+For example, a destroyed arm hinders aiming, reloading and searching; a destroyed stomach causes characters to constantly cough and wheeze, making them unable to hear enemies while alerting enemies to their position and depleting their energy and hydration levels at a faster rate.
 Certain status effects can only be fixed by specific medical supplies, such as bandages for bleeding or splints for fractures.
 The player must also maintain energy and hydration levels to avoid penalties such as health loss or being unable to sprint.